HarmonizedMRI/B0shimming/README.md

-# An open, vendor-neutral toolbox for B0 shimming
+# An open toolbox for vendor-neutral B0 shimming

-This repository aims to provide an alternative to the scanner's built-in B0 shimming routine, so that the linear and high-order B0 shims can be set according to well-defined (and potentially application-specific) critera.
+This repository aims to provide an alternative to the scanner's built-in B0 shimming routine, so that the linear and high-order B0 shims can be set according to well-defined (and potentially application-specific) critera across different vendor platforms.
 We envision this tool as one component of a more harmonized cross-vendor MRI workflow in support of **reproducible MRI research**.

 The key features of this toolbox are: